-The monitoring requirements in the Provisions are not expected to in a need for new or altered fire or police protection services, or schools, parks, and other facilities (item a, b, c, d, and e).
+The monitoring requirements in the Provisions are not expected to result in a need for new or altered fire or police protection services, or schools, parks, and other facilities (item a, b, c, d, and e).
 No mitigation required.

 Potential Impacts from Structural Control Construction